RSHalo/VectorGraphics/README.md

 ### Selecting
 Use the Pointer tool to select and resize shapes that you have already drawn to the canvas.

+### Moving
+Use the arrow keys to move the currently selected shape around the canvas.
+Use the CTRL key in combination with the arrow keys to move shapes more precisely.

 ### Deleting
 Use the DELETE key to delete the currently selected shape.